bini1995/invoice-uploader-ai/README.md

 - AI explanations for why an invoice was flagged
 - AI-powered bulk categorization of uploaded invoices
 - Hoverable vendor bios with website and industry info
+- Smart keyboard shortcuts (press **A** to archive, **F** to flag, **/** to focus search)
+- Real-time "Ops Mode" dashboard with a live feed of invoice activity
+- Multi-tenant support so agencies can switch between different client accounts

 ## Setup Instructions